milad-ai/db4032/syllabus.md

 - Final exam: 8 points

+## Seeking Assistance

+Here are the available help resources, organized by the urgency of your issue:

+### Messaging
+Our course will utilize a Telegram group (link to be provided in class) as the primary communication platform for announcements and discussions.
+This is an ideal space for asking questions that can be answered by anyone.
+It's best to use this resource for non-urgent inquiries.

+### Talk with the Instructor
+For any issues at all, please reach out to the instructor:

+- Speak with me before class
+- Raise your hand or speak up during class

 ## A note on self care.
 Please take care of yourself.
 Do your best to maintain a healthy lifestyle this semester by eating well, exercising, getting enough sleep and taking some time to relax.
 This will help you achieve your goals and cope with stress.